 Upper Traps – Shrugs

 Grip a straight bar shoulder width apart with the bar in front of you at arms length.
-Sag your shoulders down as far as you can.
-Hold this position for about 1 second and then shrug your shoulders up.
+Depress your shoulders down as far as you can.
+Hold this position for about 1 second and then shrug your shoulders up using only scapula elevation.
 Make sure you are squeezing the traps at the top.
 Hold that position for about 1 second and then repeat.

 This exercise can also be performed with dumbbells held to your sides at arms length.